top of page

 Leroy halftone circle close up.png

-Having served over a thousand students in the past 25 years,
+Having served over a thousand students, my work

 that demands discipline.